Clayton County participates in the following statewide programs to support children with special needs and their families.

 - Referrals to health coverage and community resources

 - Care coordination

 Children’s Medical Services assists youth from birth to age 21 who have a chronic medical condition, such as asthma, cystic fibrosis, diabetes, seizures, spina bifida or sickle cell disease.
 Participants must also meet income requirements.

 The Children’s Medical Services program is FREE to parents.
-However, based on federal poverty level guidelines, some health care services may require a fee.
+However, based on federal poverty level guidelines.